 ii.
 Double Cone Blender

 The double cone blender is an efficient and multipurpose tumbler blender for mixing dry powders and granules homogeneously.
-It is made of two conical shaped stainless vessels (available in different capacity ranging from 5kg-200kg or even more) that are separated by a cylindrical section.
-It is mounted at the centre of the container between two trunnions that allow the blender to turn end over end.
+It is made of two conical shaped stainless vessels (available in different capacity ranging from 5 – 200 kg or even more) that are separated by a cylindrical section.
+It is mounted at the center of the container between two trunnions that allow the blender to turn end over end.

 Double cone blender has no dead spots mixing and it is easily cleanly after use.
 Double cone blender is not a suitable choice of blender for very fine particles and particles with greater particle size difference due to less shear.